Chriscodinglife/Interactive-Presentation-Python-App/README.md

 2. The Tkinter gui is locked down to a 1280 to 720 resolution.
 There are some hints in the script logic where I tried to tailor it to different resolutions
 3. Python Memory management sucks, so when you have longer presentations, your base64 image data will be a lot larger and can possibly slow your machine down.
 Just a warning of caution as you proceed.
 4. The script is limited to two buttons!
+6. Button color customization and progress bar is very limited!!